Alfresco/alfresco-community-repo/README.md

    mvn clean install -Pstart-share
    ```

-   (these commands work best if run from the specific directories, e.g. start share from
+   (these commands work best if run from the specific directories, e.g. start Share from
-  rm-enterprise/rm-enterprise-share/ or rm-community/rm-community-share/ )
+   rm-community/rm-community-share/ or rm-enterprise/rm-enterprise-share/ )

 ## Configuring a different DB other than H2 (e.g. MySQL or PostgreSQL)
 * Create a file called _local.properties_ under src/main/resources in alfresco-rm-enterprise-repo